 UGC video can also be leveraged on many of the surfaces where brands currently use static imagery.
 On-site galleries are another great location to utilize video (learn more about leveraging social media onsite here).
 In comparison to static content, video provides additional content and tends to be highly engaging, making it a perfect candidate for on-site and email gallery creative.
 Closely monitor engagement levels and click-through rates to see what’s driving the most engagement.

 Don’t be afraid to share a Reel on Stories, or showcase TikTok and Reels on-site.
 Like any social media technique or medium, the only way to see what performs best for your brand is to test.
 However, if a technique or video style on one channel has great results, that doesn’t mean that the same will hold true across the board.
-It’s also crucial to have tracking in place to monitor engagement and conversions, to optimize when you find sweet spots and to also stop doing what doesn’t work.
+It’s also crucial to have campaign reporting in place to monitor engagement and conversions, to optimize when you find sweet spots and to also stop doing what doesn’t work.
 Dash Hudson customers do this using our suite of analytics and e-commerce tools—like Spirit Galleries, which enable brands to host TikToks and Reels on-site, while tracking clicks.

 5. Leverage UGC Video Across Marketing Functions